miurahr/aqtinstall/docs/getting_started.rst

 For some tools, like `qtcreator` or `ifw`, this is an appropriate thing to do, since each tool variant is a different program.
-However, for tools like `mingw` and `vcredist`, it would make more sense to use :ref:`aqt list-tool <list tool command>` to see what tool variants are available, and then install just the tool variant you are interested in, like this:
+However, for tools like `mingw` and `vcredist`, it would make more sense to use :ref:`aqt list-tool <list-tool command>` to see what tool variants are available, and then install just the tool variant you are interested in, like this:

 .. code-block:: console